ClDaly2904/portfolio-project-1-html-css/docs/README.md

     - Benefits of yoga researched from [Hopkins Medicine](https://www.hopkinsmedicine.org/health/wellness-and-prevention/9-benefits-of-yoga)
     - Some inspiration taken form The Code Institute 'Love Running' project, so there may be some code similarites.
 In particular, I used this as a base for my hero image sections/animation and the sign-up form
     - I found this [Youtube tutorial](https://www.youtube.com/watch?v=H-AmJSMcNfI&ab_channel=Divinector) to help create horizontal version of my navigation bar used for smaller screen sizes, and gave me the inspiration for to use the transition effect on nav:hover on the header
+    - I looked at popular mindfulness site such as [Calm](https://www.calm.com/) for inspiration for the design of my site before adding my own spin

 - ### General reference
     - [W3Schools](https://www.w3schools.com/html/)